BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 10. Switch VIP to Node-2

-To perform SAP (A)SCS installation on the secondary node we need the floating ip to point to the seconday nodes. so please fail over the IP resource to the secondary node.
+To perform SAP (A)SCS installation on the secondary node we need the floating ip to point to the seconday node. so please fail over the IP resource to the secondary node.

 Please refer to the screenshots on [how to failover IP resource to secondary node](Switch-VIP-Node-2.md)